ashikishere/Portfolio-section-making-with-isotope-and-magnfic-PopUp/README.md

 ## Filtering Portfolio section using Bootstrap and Isotope with Modal

-I Make a Filtering Section Using Isotope Js Plugin And I Also Modal Using Bootstrap.
+I Make a Filtering Section Using Isotope Js Plugin And I Also  added Modal  Using Bootstrap.
 If Anyone Need To To Use This Just Download The Files

 ## Screenshots